Go back

 • Preexisting conditions are covered.

-• Referrals to Specialists are required.
+• Referrals to specialists by network general dentists are required.

 • Search for a provider

-• You pay deductibles and co-insurance for some dental care.
+• You pay deductibles and coinsurance for some dental care.
 Deductible does not apply to diagnostic and preventive benefits such as periodic oral evaluation.

 • Teledentistry is offered and claims are handled as if the patient received dental services in a dental office.
 Charges are considered as Type A: Diagnostic and Preventive and are subject to frequency limitations.